 In order to recertify your WFR by taking Wilderness First Aid, you will need to meet the following criteria:

-- Hold CURRENT certification as a Wilderness First Responder through CWS, SOLO, WMI, or WMA.
+• Hold a CURRENT Wilderness First Responder certification through CWS, SOLO, NOLS Wilderness Medicine , or WMA.

-Participants must possess a current (unexpired) WFR certification from one of the following nationally-recognized organizations in order to recertify through a WFR Recertification course: CWS, NOLS, Wilderness Medicine, WMA or SOLO.
-Expired WFR certifications may be afforded a one-year grace period within which to recertify so long as the participant holds current professional-level CPR certification and/or if the WFR certification was earned through CWS.
+Participants must possess a current (unexpired) WFR certification from one of the following nationally-recognized organizations in order to recertify through a WFR Recertification course: CWS, NOLS Wilderness Medicine (formerly Wilderness Medicine Institute), Wilderness Medical Associates or SOLO.
+Expired WFR certifications may be afforded a one-year grace period within which to recertify ONLY so long as the participant holds current professional-level CPR certification and the WFR certification was earned through Center for Wilderness Safety.

-Students certified by any organization other than CWS are REQUIRED to submit a photocopy of their certification card on the first day of the course.
+Students certified by any organization other than CWS are required to submit a photocopy of their current certification cards prior to the first day of their recertificating course.
 Please note: We cannot issue you a new card until we have verified your previous training.
-We ask that CWS certified WFR students present their card in person in class.

 WFR Recertification Preparation